yegor256/blog/_drafts/share.md

 Giving project sponsor a full access to the development environment is not easy at all.
-Here is a summary of problems we've been having and our solutions, hope they help you to honestly show your clients project internals and still keep him on board.
+Here is a summary of problems we've been having and our solutions, hope they help you to honestly show your client all project internals and still keep him on board.

 <!--more-->

+{% picture /images/2014/12/99-francs.png 0 99 francs (2007) by Jan Kounen %}

 ## He Is Breaking Our Process